akvo/akvo-product-design/FLOW/Features/82-approval-workflow/FunctionalDesign DRAFT.md

 ### Non goals
 What this feature will not contain:
-- reports containing worflow?
-- selecting first the type of workflow and then the respective workflow when adding a workflow to a survey
+- When adding a workflow to a survey - selecting first the type of workflow and then the respective workflow
     - this is something that will come in hand once the users have a longer list of workflows
     - for the time being the user will get directly the full list of workflows
 - backwards movement when changing a datapoint workflow status - in the cases that I make a mistake and what to move the status from a step I have no responsibity assigned back one step